Living Standard — Last Updated 13 May 2026

 UTF-8.
 The document's URL will be

-These methods perform no sanitization to remove potentially-dangerous elements
+sanitization to remove potentially-dangerous elements and attributes like script or

 Element's setHTMLUnsafe(html, options)